 Review criteria are used to review and rank applications.
 The Healthy Start Initiative: Eliminating Disparities in Perinatal Health program has six review criteria:

-Criterion 1: NEED (10 points) - Corresponds to Section IV's Introduction and Needs Assessment promoting women's, infant and family health, and reducing racial/ethnic differences in rates of infant death (2 points).
+Criterion 1: NEED (10 points) - Corresponds to Section IV's Introduction and Needs Assessment

 The extent to which the application demonstrates the problem and associated contributing factors to the problem.